 Product and technology, sales and marketing, and general and administrative expenses generally have increased over the periods presented above as we increased our headcount used to support growth and expansion in the business.
-Operating expenses decreased during the fourth quarter of fiscal 2020 primarily due to a decrease in our bonus accrual.
-Subsequent to February 29, 2020, it was determined that the fiscal 2020 bonus would be settled in fully vested stock options in lieu of cash payments.
-As a result of the fair value of the stock options being less than the cash value of the bonus, we recorded a decrease in bonus expense during the fourth fiscal quarter of 2020.
+Operating expenses decreased during the fourth quarter of fiscal 2020 primarily due to a decrease in the funding of our bonus accrual.
 Depreciation and amortization flattened and began to decline modestly in the three months ended February 28, 2019 as certain capitalized software became fully depreciated.